ss26/ORB-SLAM/README.md

 Save the file.
 Open a new terminal and type the following:

   `chmod +777 installcv2.sh`

   `bash installcv2.sh`

 This will take some time to execute (~20-30 mins).

+After openCV is built and installed, go to `/home/<USERNAME>/opencv-3.4.6/build/lib`.
+Open in terminal and rename the file as cv2.so by typing

+ `sudo mv cv2.cpython-35m-x86_64-linux-gnu.so cv2.so`

+**Note**: This file was called 'cv2.cpython-35m-x86_64-linux-gnu.so' for me, it might be named differently for you.

+Next, copy this cv2.so file and paste it to `~/.virtualenvs/cv/lib/python3.5/site-packages/`, `/usr/local/lib/python2.7/site-packages`, `/usr/local/lib/python3.5/site-packages`, `/usr/local/lib/python3.5/dist-packages`.

+**Note**: If there is no `site-packages` folder in the path `/usr/local/lib/python3.5`, create one using `sudo mkdir site-packages`, then copy paste the cv2.so file to the newly created folder.

+After renaming and performing the copy-paste operations to the respective folders, sym-link the file by typing

+  `cd ~/.virtualenvs/cv/lib/python3.5/site-packages/`

+  `ln -s /usr/local/lib/python3.5/site-packages/cv2.so cv2.so`

+To check if openCV is working, activate the cv virtual environment and type

+  `python3`

+  `import cv2`

+  `cv2.__version__`

+The terminal should return `'3.4.6'` which means openCV is functioning properly.

+### Building ORB-SLAM2 library and examples
 All the required packages are now installed.
+Now, download the [ORB-SLAM2](https://github.com/raulmur/ORB_SLAM2) repository to your home folder, rename the folder as 'ORB_SLAM2' and then execute:

+	cd ORB_SLAM2
+	chmod +x build.sh
+	./build.sh

+### Monocular Test
-Test if the installation works by executing the Monocular Examples (TUM, KITTI, EUROC) as described in the [README](https://github.com/raulmur/ORB_SLAM2) of the ORB-SLAM2 directory.
+Test if the installation works by executing the Monocular Examples (TUM, KITTI, EUROC).
+I tested by downloading TUM's [fr1/xyz](https://vision.in.tum.de/data/datasets/rgbd-dataset/download) -- the first dataset under 'Testing and Debugging'.
+Place the uncompressed folder inside the ORB_SLAM2 folder and execute:

+	cd ORB_SLAM2
+  	./Examples/Monocular/mono_tum Vocabulary/ORBvoc.txt Examples/Monocular/TUMX.yaml /home/<USERNAME>/ORB_SLAM2/rgbd_dataset_freiburg1_xyz